 - 1.8.a.
-Facilities and services, including comprehensive laboratory, pathology, and imaging, must be available.
+Facilities and services, including a comprehensive laboratory, pathology and imaging, must be available.
 (Core) - 1.8.b.
-The program must have access to laboratories in order to perform testing specific to pediatric endocrinology.
+The program must have access to laboratories in order to perform testing specific to pediatric pulmonology.
+(Core) - 1.8.b.1.
+There must be a pediatric pulmonary function laboratory capable of performing bronchoprovocation studies and measuring flows, gas exchange, and lung volumes, including the use of body plethysmography.
 (Core) - 1.8.c.
-An adequate number and variety of pediatric endocrinology patients ranging in age from newborn through young adulthood must be available to provide a broad experience for the fellows.
+There must be facilities for pediatric polysomnography.
+(Core) - 1.8.c.1.
+There must be facilities in which flexible bronchoscopy examinations in child and adolescent patients can be performed.
 (Core) - 1.8.d.
+An adequate number and variety of pediatric pulmonology patients ranging in age from newborn through young adulthood must be available to provide a broad experience for the fellows.
+(Core) - 1.8.e.
 A sufficient number of patients must be available in inpatient and outpatient settings to meet the educational needs of the program.
 (Core) - 1.9.
 The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; (Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)